ruixili/Chat-Room-Flask/README.md

 API endpoints.
 You can use any other libraries or frameworks you find useful, as well.

-Remember to include in your submission any classmates you collaborated with and any materials you consulted.
 Watch Party (though it has somewhat different requirements) is inspired by yap.chat.